-C13.08.D10.
+C13.07.C10.
 The chairperson of each committee, board and other organizations of the congregation shall prepare a comprehensive report for the last calendar year.
 This report shall be provided to the Parish Administrator two weeks prior to the Winter annual meeting for inclusion in the annual report to the congregation.
 Each report shall include a list of current members, the work and accomplishments of the last year, (including any challenges) and goals for the coming year.

-C13.08.E08.
-The Congregation Council and other voting committees may make motions and vote on motions by electronic mail (or other suitable technology) in order to expedite church business.
-In no case should topics requiring confidentiality be discussed using unsecure electronic methods.
-The following rules shall guide committees when conducting business in this manner:

-a.
-All committee members shall be notified and given at least 48 hours to respond to any motion distributed electronically.

-b.
-The presiding officer shall ensure adequate discussion takes place to resolve outstanding questions about the motion.

-c.
-If necessary to establish a quorum of voters, non-responding members shall be contacted by other means.
-Otherwise, non-responders will be considered as abstaining from the vote.

-d.
-If significant discussion takes place, the motion shall be re-stated before a final vote.

-e.
-The motion and vote shall be entered into the committee’s minutes and confirmed by approval of said minutes at the next meeting.
+C13.08.
+The lead pastor of this congregation shall be ex officio a member of all committees and boards of this congregation except the Audit, Mutual Ministry and Call Committees.

 CHAPTER 14.
-ORGANIZATIONS WITHIN THE CONGREGATION
+ORGANIZATIONS WITHIN THIS CONGREGATION

 C14.01.
 All organizations within this congregation shall exist to aid it in ministering to the members of this congregation and to all persons who can be reached with the Gospel of Christ.
 As outgrowths and expressions of this congregation’s life, the organizations are subject to its oversight and direction.
-This congregation at its meeting shall, receive reports concerning their membership, work, and finances.
+This congregation at its meeting shall receive reports concerning their membership, work, and finances.

 C14.02.
 Special interest groups, other than those of the official organizations of the Evangelical Lutheran Church in America, may be organized only after authorization has been given by the Congregation Council and specified in a continuing resolution.